-So what can adults – families, caregivers, teachers – do during the earliest years of children’s lives to bridge the gap?
-The simple answer, talk with children from the moment they are born, in fact, even before birth!
-Engaging with children as conversational partners helps promote vocabulary development and comprehension, and creates a firm foundation for future success.
-With every interaction, you are building children’s brains for reading and learning.
-Not to mention building the solid and secure relationships children need to thrive.
+Talk with your child from the moment they are born, in fact you can even start before birth!
+Engaging with children as conversational partners helps promote vocabulary development, comprehension, and a strong foundation for future success.
+With every interaction, you have an opportunity to build your child’s brain for reading and learning and building the solid and secure relationships needed to thrive.

 How do you have conversations with young children?
-TALK!
+Use the TALK strategy!

 The TALK strategy helps to make conversations with children easy and powerful.
 Each letter in the word TALK stands for something we do in conversation:

-Enter the world of children by tuning in and paying close attention to what they are looking at or doing.
-Comment on what you observe, giving them an opportunity to respond, even if they can’t yet communicate with words.
+Enter your child’s world by tuning in and paying close attention to what they are looking at or doing.
+Comment on what you observe, and then give them an opportunity to respond, even if they can’t yet communicate with words.
 Respond quickly to their attempts to engage with you to show that you are interested in them.

-Asking questions invites children into conversation with you and models turn taking.
+Asking questions invites your child to engage in a conversation with you and models turn-taking skills.
 Ask questions based on what you observed when you tuned into what they were doing.
 For infants and young toddlers, you can ask closed questions such as “Who is at the door?” or “What color is the ball?”
 As children get older, engage them with open ended questions that develop their vocabulary by requiring more thoughtful answers.
 Try questions like, “Why do you like playing with your dog?” or “What do you think will happen next?”

-Model the language you want children to use in the future.
+Model the language you want your child to use in the future.
 Pretend you are a sports announcer and give your child the play-by-play by narrating everything you or your child is doing.
-Expand on what the child says.
+Expand on what your child says.
 Use well-formed sentences with interesting words, gestures, and facial expressions.

 Keep it Going.

-By encouraging your child to find his voice and express himself, you set the stage for your child’s success from an early age.
+By encouraging your child to find their voice and express themselves, you set the stage for your child’s success from an early age.
 Here are some additional tips for developing effective communication:

 - Gain your child’s attention by using child-directed speech.
 Child-directed speech is a special form of communication that uses a sing-song, high-pitched voice and exaggerated tones.
 The variances in the pitch of your voice captures your child’s attention far longer than simply speaking in your normal tone of voice.

 - Expose your child to as many words as possible.
-Every time you talk, you give your child priceless exposure to new words.
+Every time you talk, you have an opportunity to introduce your child to new words.
 Describe where you’re going, what you’re doing and what you see.
-By exposing your child to more words, you help him develop a strong and diverse vocabulary.
+By exposing your child to more words, you help them develop a strong and diverse vocabulary.

 - Respond to your child.
-Even before children can speak, they communicate in different ways.
+Even before your child is able to speak, they are able to communicate in different ways.
 They smile, kick, cry and babble to express their feelings.
-By responding to your child’s communication, you acknowledge his voice, even if he has no formal language skills yet.
+By responding to your child’s communication, you acknowledge their voice.

 - Talk with your child rather than at them.
 Your child can be a conversational partner from a very early age.
-Encourage him to speak, experience, understand and use new words every day.
+Encourage them to speak, experience, understand and use new words every day.

 - Get on the child’s level – that way you are talking with them, not at them.

 - Embrace your first language.
 If you speak more than one language at home, talk with your child in the language you are most comfortable with.
-Children are very able to learn more than one language from birth.
-This does not delay their development or confuse them at all.
-In fact, bilingualism is an asset with many cognitive and other benefits.
-Give your child the gift of the first language.
+Children are able to learn more than one language at a time.
+This does not significantly delay their development or confuse them.
+In fact, bilingual children demonstrate many cognitive and other benefits.

 - Use facial expressions.
 Adding facial expressions helps teach children the meaning of new words.
 Smile when you say the word “happiness” or use a shocked look to convey a surprising point in a story.